EmperorKunDis/AI_SpinThatShit/README.md

 ---

-## 📜 Licence
+## 📜 License

-MIT License - Volně k použití
+MIT License - Free to use

 ---

-## 🤝 Vytvořeno pro
+## 🤝 Created for

 Martin @ Praut s.r.o.
 AI Integration & Business Automation

 ---

-*"Necháváme AI pracovat, zatímco si dáváme dortík."* 🍰
+*"We let AI work while we eat cake."* 🍰